TsienJin/SC1015-Project/README.md

 From the above results, we can see that the classification accuracy is very high, thus it would be a good measure for `Sleeping Hours (sr.1), Body Temperature (t), Blood Oxygen (bo), Heart Rate (hr)` to predict `Stress Level (sl)`.

 We then used the coefficients obtained from the linear regression model, and applied to our app, so that it is simpler for user to key in their numeric sleeping data to obtain a predicted stress level.

-We also made it available for the users to be able to see some other numeric sleeping data that are less easily obtainable.
-For instance, `Snoring Rate (sr), Respiration Rate (rr), Limb Movement (lm), Eye Movement (rem)`.

 ![Predicting snoring rate & respiration rate](https://i.imgur.com/qjZNPWo.png) ![Predicting limb movement & REM](https://i.imgur.com/fPjynU6.png)